 Xbox Series X one-minute review

-We've updated our Xbox Series X review to reflect our impressions after using the console for over six months.
-Microsoft has rolled out a few welcome improvements to the Series X, but the lack of exclusive titles to take full advantage of the hardware's power means it's still not an essential purchase right now.
+We've updated our Xbox Series X review to reflect our impressions after using the console for over a year.
+Microsoft has rolled out a few welcome improvements to the Series X, and now finally has the exclusive titles that take full advantage of the hardware's power like Halo Infinite and Forza Horizon 5.

 The Xbox Series X wasn't an essential purchase at launch, but it's clear to see the console is now coming into its own after almost a year on sale.
 It’s always been a fantastic piece of hardware, mind you, with the potential to solidify itself as an incredible next-gen console in the future.

 But so far, the new Xbox has been missing the sort of wow factor we've come to expect at the start of each new console generation.
 There's been a distinct lack of games that truly make the most out of Microsoft's new system, and the feeling that things are more of a continuation of what we've had before isn't helped by the same UI we've been used to on Xbox One.
 It's easy, then, to feel slightly underwhelmed at first when you boot up the flagship Xbox.

 That being said, the games are now coming.
 Halo Infinite, Forza Horizon 5, Psychonauts 2, and Microsoft Flight Simulator are all available, and when it comes to the hardware side of things, the new Xbox has always impressed us.
 It's super-fast, practically silent, and delivers the kind of impressive performance that we've previously only seen from high-end gaming PCs.
 This ensures that games – both old and new – look and perform better than they ever have before, and provides a solid foundation for Microsoft to build upon in the years to come.